Toomre stability of disk galaxies in quasi-linear MOND: Stability analysis in QUMOND

 For a WKB stability analysis, we consider small perturbations $\dvg$ whose wavelength is much shorter than the scale over which the background $\vgzero \left( \vr \right)$ varies (typically the maximum of $\left| \vr \right|$ and the disk scale length).
 We use the governing Equation \ref{QUMOND_governing_equation} on the side $z > 0$ in the region outside the disk.
 In this region, $\vgzero$ varies only a little over many perturbation wavelengths, and as usual in our Toomre-type analysis it can be assumed constant.
 As the background fields satisfy Equation \ref{QUMOND_basic}, we focus on the first order perturbative terms in Equation \ref{QUMOND_governing_equation}.

 Here, $\gNzero \equiv |\vgNzero|$ and $\hw$ is a unit vector in the direction of ${-\vgzero}$.
 This lets us define ${\bar g}_{_{Nw}}\equiv \dvgN \cdot \hw$ i.e. ${\bar g}_{_{Nw}}$ is the component of $\dvgN$ in the $\hw$ direction.
 Equation \ref{QUMOND_g_ext_domination} can be obtained by considering the QUMOND dynamics of a system whose internal accelerations are much smaller than the system's acceleration in a constant `external' field, represented here by $\vgzero$ on one side of the disk.
 Such an external field-dominated situation was treated in equation 67 of \citet{QUMOND} and in equation 24 of \citet{Banik_2015}, with the latter work explaining the derivation.
+In this quasi-Newtonian limit, the $\nu$ function is linear, making MOND gravity linear in the matter distribution.